-For tax purposes, the Fund is classified as a portfolio investment entity (PIE).
-The tax expense represents the sum of the tax liability for the year and includes deferred tax (if any).
-The tax currently payable is based on taxable profit for the year.
+For taxation purposes, the Fund is classified as a portfolio investment entity (PIE).
+The income tax expense represents the sum of the tax liability for the year and includes deferred tax (if any).
+The taxation currently payable is based on taxable profit for the year.
 Taxable profit differs from profit before tax, as reported in the Statement of Changes in Net Assets, because it excludes items of income or expense that are taxable or deductible in other years, and it further excludes items that are never taxable or deductible.

-Taxable profit also requires that the Fair Dividend Rate (FDR) calculation method applying to investments in overseas equities, which deems taxable income to arise regardless of the increase or decline in value of the investments, be applied.
+Gains and losses on equities are non-taxable to the Fund.
+Taxable profit also requires that the Fair Dividend Rate (FDR) calculation method be applied to investments in overseas equities, which deems taxable income to arise regardless of the increase or decline in value of the investments.
 The Fund's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the balance date.